-Bio: Entering his 14th season as head coach of Vanderbilt’s men’s tennis program, Ian Duvenhage has made Vanderbilt a mainstay in the rankings and a consistent contender for the NCAA Tournament.
+Now in his 16th season as head coach of Vanderbilt’s men’s tennis program in 2020-21, Ian Duvenhage has made Vanderbilt a mainstay in the rankings and a consistent contender for the NCAA Tournament.
 The team’s rise has come as Duvenhage has crafted what is considered one of the hardest working and most respected programs in the country.

 In 2018, the team concluded the season earning a 16-12 overall record, capping four victories over SEC foes.
 The Commodores conquered nine victories at home and held a six-match winning streak.
 In tournament play, the Dores advanced to the second round of the SEC Championships and advanced to the NCAA Super Regionals, clinching a 4-3 victory over Notre Dame.
 The Dores wrapped up the season falling to Ohio State in the NCAA tournament.
 Individually, Duvenhage coached senior Cameron Klinger and junior Billy Rowe advance to the NCAA doubles tournament and earn All-American status.